hmcts/et-pet-api/docs/api/blob_resource_(amazon_mode)/create_a_signed_s3_object_suitable_for_use_in_a_html_form_for_use_with_direct_upload.md

-# Blob Resource API
+# Blob Resource (Amazon mode) API

-Signed Blob resource - either amazon S3 or Azure blob
+Signed Blob resource - amazon mode

 ## Create a signed s3 object suitable for use in a HTML form for use with direct upload